FIWARE/tutorials.Getting-Started/README.md

 * To install Docker on Mac follow the instructions [here](https://docs.docker.com/docker-for-mac/)
 * To install Docker on Linux follow the instructions [here](https://docs.docker.com/install/)

+### Docker Compose (Optional)

+**Docker Compose** is a tool for defining and running multi-container Docker applications.
+A [YAML file](https://raw.githubusercontent.com/Fiware/tutorials.Getting-Started/master/docker-compose.yml) is used configure the required services for the application.
+This means all container sevices can be brought up in a single commmand.
+Docker Compose is installed by default as part of Docker for Windows and  Docker for Mac, however Linux users will need to follow the instructions found [here](https://docs.docker.com/compose/install/)

 ### Postman (Optional)

  **Postman** is a testing framework for REST APIs.
 The tool can be downloaded from [here](www.getpostman.com).

 The text in this tutorial uses `cUrl` commands to interact with the Orion Context Broker server, however a [Postman collection](https://raw.githubusercontent.com/Fiware/tutorials.Getting-Started/master/FIWARE%20Getting%20Started.postman_collection.json)  of commands is also available within this GitHub repository.
-The entire tutorial is also available directly as [Postman documentation](https://documenter.getpostman.com/view/513743/RVu5j8XY).
+The entire tutorial is also available directly as [Postman documentation](https://documenter.getpostman.com/view/513743/fiware-getting-started/RVu5kp1c).

 ## Starting the containers

+### Option 1) Using Docker commands directly

 First  pull the necessary Docker images from Docker Hub and create a network for our containers to connect to: